HackerYou/tpltraining/html.md

 <h3>What's New</h3>
 ```

-p - paragraph tags are used to hold text!
+p - Paragraph tags are used to hold text.

 ```html
 <p>Zippo doesn't want to be an ordinary hippo.
 He wants to be super!
 Being good at swimming and splashing in mud aren't really superpowers, though.</p>